mcrojo/iFunMed/README.md

 - Parameters: Direct and indirect effect estimated model parameters.
 - PostProb: Posterior Probability of  inclusion (non-zero effect size) and FDR-corrected values for direct and indirect efect models.

+For example, we can look at the `iFunMedAnno.output` object from Section 2.3:
 ```
 > str(iFunMedAnno.output)
 List of 3